 Circumstances- Exodus 2:5-8, Acts 8:1-8

-Little in life is more frustrating than feeling we are being forced into a course of action by circumstances outside of our control.
-Thankfully these situations are not always the tragedies they seem to be at the time.
+Little in life is more frustrating than the uncomfortable sense we are being forced into a course of action by circumstances we have zero control over.
+However, these types of situations are not always the tragedies they seem to be at the time.
 Sometimes seemingly adverse circumstances are really the just the hand of God guiding us towards His will for our lives.
+Years later, we wake up one day and realize the time we were forced to take a job we didn’t want or make a move we never would have made if the situation had been different was actually the job or move that allowed a whole bunch of other really good things to fall into place.